ReturnToWorkSA

 “We invest in our people’s growth, equipping them with the skills and knowledge to support our customers.
 By creating a positive work environment, we ensure our people are passionate about their roles, enhancing the service we deliver to both employers and workers.”

 Workplace injuries can be challenging – but getting the right support shouldn’t be.
-As an appointed agent for ReturnToWorkSA (RTWSA) workers compensation scheme, we make the claims process simple.
+As an appointed agent for ReturnToWorkSA workers compensation scheme, we make the claims process simple.

 With over 300 claims specialists based in Adelaide, we provide local expert guidance to ensure workers and employers receive the right care.
 Our team of mobile claims specialists are on the road across South Australia, providing practical, in-person support to employers and workers for smooth and successful return-to-work outcomes.